learn-co-curriculum/sinatra-activerecord-reading/README.md

 ### Delete

 The delete part of CRUD is a little tricky.
 It doesn't get its own view page, but instead is implemented via a "delete button" on the show page of a given instance.
-This "delete button", however, isn't really a button, its a form!
+This "delete button", however, isn't really a button, it's a form!
 The form should send a `DELETE` request to `delete '/models/:id/delete` and should contain only a "submit" button with a value of "delete".
 That way, it will appear as only a button to the user.
 Here's an example:

 ```html
 <form method="post" action="/models/<%=@model.id%>/delete">